-Our roof top utility system is exposed to our roof drains which drain to our pavements.
-This heating and air conditioner unit contains oils and other chemicals that can harm the receiving bodies of water if allowed to drain off our property.
-Liquids and other waste generated by maintenance of this system can be appropriately managed by our Spill Containment and Cleanup SOP.
+Our roof top utility system is exposed to our roof drains which drain to landscape areas on individual lots.
+This heating and air conditioner unit contains oils and other chemicals that can harm Utah Lake if allowed to drain off our property.